ShaiGerbiApps/Music/FAQ.md

 • Find 'Media storage' app and clear storage (both data and cache) of it.

-• Then open Retro Music app and manually scan your music from your storage.
+• Then open Music app and manually scan your music from your storage.

 • Reboot the device to refresh media store (Not sure if this is necessary)

-NOTE: Don't panic when you will open Retro Music and see "Zero" songs there in the library.
+NOTE: Don't panic when you will open Music and see "Zero" songs there in the library.
 It's because you cleared Media Store which is responsible for recognising files on your device.

 #### Q: I can't find folder menu anymore after latest update?